Convex-Dev/convex.cljc/module/net/doc/API.md

 ```

-Opens a new client connection to a peer server using the binary protocol.
+Connects to a peer server as a client using the binary protocol.

    Will use the Etch instance found with `convex.db/current`.
 It important keeping the client
    on a thread that has always access to the very same instance.